Timeshare Report 2015

 As time passes, some of these owners may no longer be able to enjoy their timeshare and/or find it less affordable to keep paying management fees.
 For some, the difficulty is that their contracts make little or no provision for them to exit their timeshare.
 Specifically, many old agreements contain ‘in-perpetuity’ clauses, with the ‘fear’ that the owner’s liabilities may pass on to their children when they die.
 To exit their timeshare, owners often need to find someone who is willing to acquire it.

 The CMA acknowledges that the economic conditions since 2008 (in particular, the general collapse in the Spanish property market) have had an adverse impact on the industry.
 However, the CMA makes the point that issues around perpetuity clauses and timeshare exit pre-date the economic downturn and will likely persist regardless of improvements in the economy.

 The CMA also recognises that helping owners to exit timeshares may create difficulties for the owners who remain: unless new owners are brought in, there will be a smaller pool of owners left to pay the management fees.
 For this reason, it suggests that possible remedies need to balance the interests both of owners who wish to exit and those who want to stay in.

 EU regulation of timeshares and LTHPs

-Timeshare Directive 2008/122/EC the new timeshare Directive extends consumer protection to new timeshare products appearing on the market.
+Timeshare Directive 2008/122/EC extends consumer protection to new timeshare products appearing on the market.
 Specifically, the Directive extends the scope of previous rules to cover:

-• Timeshare-like products e.g. timeshare in canal boats, cruise-ships and caravans or timeshare contracts for less than three years (previous legislation only covered periods of three years or more)
+Timeshare-like products e.g. timeshare in canal boats, cruise-ships, caravans etc or timeshare contracts for less than three years (previous legislation only covered periods of three years or more)